botiran/Mexc-Futures-Api/README.md

 - Place stop orders for advanced trading strategies.
 - Cancel stop orders as market conditions change.
 - Change order prices to adapt to fluctuating market dynamics.
 - Calculate order volume based on predefined criteria.
+[Update]
+- Access to assets balance [New]

 ## Subscription Plans
 The API is accessible via the following subscription plans: